oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/10-wrap-up.md

 ## Introduction

-This lab will summarize the workshop and guide you through the steps to clean demo data.
+This lab will summarize the workshop and guide you through the process to clean demo data.

 ## Task 1: Wrap up